marcpages2020/GenesisEngine/README.md

  - Objects can be deleted selecting them and pressing SUPR.

 ## Second Assignment
- - Scenes can be saved with custom name.
+ - Scenes can be saved with custom name and overwritten by just clicking on them.
  - Textures can be previewed in the assets window.
  - Interactive path in assets window which lets the user move easilly bacwards in the file or folder path.
  - Meshes can be selected individually from inside a model pushing the arrow next to the file in the assets window.